Jack-Dane/Random-Background-Image-Changer/README.md

 ./start.sh <client_id> <client_secret>
 ```

+You should now be able to view the web application on http://localhost:5050.

 When you run the server a window will open asking for you to accept access to your Imgur account.
 Click accept and copy the pin to your clipboard.
 Using the virtual environment you should run:
 ```